Lava flow dynamicsWe are using laboratory, field and remote sensing measurements of active lava flows to address questions such as:

 - Gentle lava effusion at Etna during 2009.
 Time-lapse taken over 10 days, looking towards the headwall of the Valle del Bove.
 Fusing these time-lapse data with lidar topography allows flow advance rates to be quantified and rheology estimated (Applegarth et al., 2011; James et al., 2011)

 - 'A'a flow front (2008) in the Valle del Bove.
 Image interval 1 min., duration ~2 hrs.
 People for scale.
-This is one sequence of a stereo-pair that were used to obtain the 3D evolution of the flow (James & Robson, in prep.; Robson & James, 2007; full paper).
+This is one sequence of a stereo-pair that were used to obtain the 3D evolution of the flow (James & Robson, 2014; Robson & James, 2007).

 - Pulses of lava descending steep channels in the headwall of the Valle del Bove during the 2008-9 eruption of Mt.
 Etna.
 Images taken with an adapted Stealthcam over a period of a week (James et al. 2010), of which, one night is shown here.